 Advanced Licensure Programs

-Over the past two years, 100% of students from our advanced licensure program Educational Leadership) have passed the state licensure examinations.
+Since 2022, 100% of students from the advanced licensure program (MSED Educational Leadership) have passed the state licensure examinations.

 Click Here for Current Tuition and Fee Costs